 All are made with champagne or sparkling wine (prosecco is the popular wine of choice), and it’s best to drink them cold from a champagne flute.

-This drink recipe is exactly what I need at brunch: simple and easy.
+This drink recipe is exactly what I need at brunch: simple, easy, perfectly boozy and sweet.
 Even if you don’t have time or energy to make a simple syrup, you can just throw strawberries, sugar and lemon juice in a blender, strain it, add your wine and stir gently.

 Like I said, easy and simple.
 And SO gorgeous.
-This would be a fantastic drink for a Valentine’s day dinner or a spring or summer brunch.
+This would be a fantastic drink for Valentine’s Day dinner or a spring or summer brunch.
 It’s just sweet and pink and pretty.
 Who doesn’t love that?

 Want more drink recipes?